valerio-bozzolan/boz-libre-hosting-panel/README.md

 This projects was started to create another _keep it simple and stupid_ libre web hosting control panel suitable for providers of everyday shared hosting services.

-Features that will be supported:
+## Features

+Let me say that I love listening to the whishlist of my costumers.
+Here are the most important features/TODOs:

+* administration of own mailboxes
+	* [X] password reset
-* administration of own FTP accounts (thanks to Pure-FTPd over MariaDB)
+* administration of own mail aliases (thanks to Postfix and Dovecot over MariaDB)
+	* [X] change foward destination(s)
-* administration of own mailboxes and aliases (thanks to Postfix and Dovecot over MariaDB)
+* [ ] administration of own FTP accounts (thanks to Pure-FTPd over MariaDB)
-* administration of own MariaDB databases
+* [ ] administration of own MariaDB databases

 ## License